kimvonga/STLF/README.md

 **Usage:**

+Census data was downloaded from census.gov and can be found in data/raw/.
+Users can also navigate data.census.gov to find additional data.

-The user is expected to collect their own data from weather.gov, open-meteo.com, and eia.gov using provided python scripts.
+Users are expected to collect their own data from weather.gov, open-meteo.com, and eia.gov using provided python scripts.
 The provided python scripts are located under src/.
 The scripts utilize APIs provided by the national weather service, open-meteo, and the EIA.
 Documentation for APIs can be found on the respective hosting service.

 The provided python scripts can be called from the command line.
 To use, check the --help flag.
 The scripts can also be loaded as functions.